Aaron Pitchkolan

-Aaron Pitchkolan (born March 14, 1983, in Aurora, Colorado) is a retired American soccer player and coach.
+Aaron Pitchkolan (born March 14, 1983) is an American retired soccer player and coach.

 Career

 College

 Pitchkolan played high school soccer at Regis Jesuit High School in Aurora.
 He also featured for club sides Real Colorado and Cherry Creek Lightning and his local Olympic Development team.
 He began his college career at University of Tampa where he played in 19 games as a freshman and helped the team win the NCAA Division II championship.
 Pitchkolan transferred to West Virginia University where he played in 54 games scoring 11 goals over three seasons.
 In the college offseason, Pitchkolan played in the USL Premier Development League for Boulder Rapids Reserve.